digital-archives/HISTGA1011/slides/web.md

 <!--presenter notes

 Packet switching allows information to be transmitted quickly over networks.
 In a more traditional set up, you have one payload (e.g. an email message), transmitted over one line.
-However, if you wanted to transfer 2 messages at the same time, you'd create a traffic jam.
+However, if you wanted to transfer 2 messages at the same time, you'd create a traffic jam, since you're working with essentially a one-way, one-lane street.

 In a packet switching system, you take your payload, and break it up into packages, and number them in order.
-Once broken up, you can send the pieces of the package through multiple lines, so incase there's a traffic jam on one line, it can be routed or switched to another.
-Upon delivery, the packages are assembled in order.
+Once broken up, you can send the pieces of the package through multiple lines, so incase there's a traffic jam on one line, it can be routed or switched to another line.
+Upon delivery, the packages are assembled in order by the receiving computer.

 -->